 You’ve probably heard the phrase “content is king.”
 And so it is — wherever you look, content comes first.
 Whether you have a blog, upload videos to YouTube, or are active on social media – it’s all about content.
-Of course, you could create social media posts or write blogs about how fantastic a given product is.
+Of course, you could create a series of posts and updates using social media tools or write blogs about how fantastic a given product is.
 But with tons of people already doing that, your content is likely to be buried amongst other similar content.

 So let’s think differently.
 Why would somebody want to read about a specific topic or use a given product?
 How can the product that you have help your audience with solving a particular problem or pain point?
 What could the audience learn from your blog article or video?

 If you can answer to your audience’s needs by offering them high-quality content, you are already one step ahead.
 You can build up a reputation as an expert on a given topic, which will make others more likely to listen to your recommendations and try out the products you’re suggesting.

 But to write a great review or article, you need to know the product inside-out.
 People are looking for real-life experiences, not a sales pitch.